How to Write an HR Mission Statement, and Why They Matter

 "We support and maximize the potential of our greatest asset, our employees.
 We implement policies and services that align with organizational goals, including creating a safe and compliant workplace, effective training and professional development, and addressing both the needs of individuals and the organization."

-That one is decent, but it’s also pretty vague right?
-Kind of sterile.
-Boring even.
-So think about what your organization is particularly great at or focused on.
 Think about your culture and what’s important to your team.
 Is it sustainability?
 Great service?
 Revolutionizing your industry?
 Creating opportunities for your community?

 To align HR with the organization’s goals, these should also be a core part of HR’s mission.

-Here’s one pulled from Marquette University’s HR team:
+Consider a mission statement pulled from Marquette University’s HR team: